LincanLi-X/Academic_Fig_Source/figure_news_evolution/README.md

-# Recreated experimental figures for `2025.emnlp-Multi-Agent-news-evolution.pdf`
+# Recreated experimental figures for EMNLP2025 Multi-Agent News Evolution

+> The Stepwise Deception: Simulating the Evolution from True News to Fake News with LLM Agents

 This folder contains one Python script per experimental-result figure from the paper body/appendix figures used in the experimental analysis.
 The scripts use a small pure-Python SVG helper so they can run without third-party dependencies.